kubecost/docs/getting-started.md

 For more accurate Spot pricing data, visit Settings in the Kubecost frontend to configure a [data feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) for AWS Spot instances.
 This enables the Kubecost product to have actual Spot node prices vs user-provided estimates.

 ![AWS Spot info](/spot-settings.png)

+## <a name="out-of-cluster"></a>Allocating out of cluster costs

+[AWS] Provide your bucket congifuration info in `/bucketconfig.html` which is available from the Cost Allocation page.
+This information includes S3 bucket name, Athena table name, Athena table region, and Athena database name.
+View [this page](/aws-out-of-cluster.md) for more information on completing this.